Raku/App-Rakubrew/release-stuff/README.md

 Release Guide
 =============

+- Bump version in `lib/App/Rakubrew.pm`
-- Bump version and create a respective commit
+- Create a respective commit
 - Tag that commit with the version number
 - `mbtiny dist` - Generate a release tarball
 - `mbtiny upload` - Upload the release to CPAN